uri-ocean-robotics/stonefish_mvp/README.md

-### stonefish_ros package for ROS
+### stonefish_mvp package for ROS

+Attention: This package is a modified version of stonefish_ros repository.

 This package delivers a ROS interface for the _Stonefish_ library.
 It also includes a standard simulator node, which loads the simulation scenario from a scenario description file (XML).
 The included parser extends the standard functionality of the _Stonefish_ library to enable ROS style search for files, resolution of arguments as well as a complete message interface.

 ### Installation